 Scenarios – Intune Read-Only Admin and Scoped Admin

 I have explained both the following scenarios in the video tutorial below.
-This video will also be published in video blog https://howtomanagedevices.com/.
+This video will also be published on the video blog https://howtomanagedevices.com/.
 You can see two Intune admin scenarios explained in this post.
 The following are the scenarios:

 #1 – The first scenario is of an Intune Admin called Santy, and she is a Read-Only admin.
 She can view all the intune objects for a particular tenant.
-She can view all the scoped objects in Intune as she has given those permissions.
+She can consider all the scoped things in Intune, given those permissions.

 Scope Tag Filtering Effect – Intune Portal